caracal-pipeline/caracal-docs/sphinx/manual/workers/mask/index.rst

   *str*, *optional*, *default = corr*

-  Label of the .MS file where to find information about the target.
+  Label of the .MS file that contains information about the target.